neondatabase/website/content/docs/introduction/manage-billing.md

 1. Select **Billing** from the menu.
 1. Select **Change plan**.

-Changing your plan to one with lower usage limits may affect the performance of your applications.
+Changing your plan to one with lower usage allowances may affect the performance of your applications.
 To compare plan allowances, see [Neon plans](/docs/introduction/plans#neon-plans).

 If you are downgrading your plan, you will be required to remove any projects, branches, or data that exceed your new plan allowances.